arickert/thedigradio/_posts/2018-10-19-explaining-brazils-crisis-with-alfredo-saad-filho.md

 - Alfredo Saad-Filho
 ---

 StartFragmentBrazil is headed toward fascism by way of Jair Bolsonaro, a sexist, homophobic, and violent militarist clown nostalgic for a murderous dictatorship.
 How did this happen?
-Alfredo Saad-Filho, a Professor of Political Economy at SOAS University of London, explains the roots of right-wing reaction and left-wing collapse—and the ultimately disastrous results of a PT governance strategy centered on an accommodation with a capitalist order that could only last as long as the global commodity boom did.
+Alfredo Saad-Filho, a Professor of Political Economy at SOAS University of London, explains the roots of right-wing-politics reaction and left-wing collapse—and the ultimately disastrous results of a PT governance strategy centered on an accommodation with a capitalist order that could only last as long as the global commodity boom did.

 Read ["Bolsonaro’s Conservative Revolution" by Matthew Aaron Richmond](https://jacobinmag.com/2018/10/brazil-election-bolsonaro-evangelicals-security)